 Detailed Description

-Tocilizumab is an additional investigational medicinal product (IMP), which will be used when required in case of clinical presentation of cytokine release syndrome (CRS).
-Data on the efficacy of tocilizumab in ameliorating the symptoms of CRS related to RO7507062 will be collected in this study.
+Tocilizumab is an additional investigational medicinal product (IMP), which may be used at the investigator's discretion when required in case of clinical presentation of cytokine release syndrome (CRS).

 Study Type